-2 Russian soccer players paroled in brawl case
+2 Russian soccer players let out on parole in brawl case

-MOSCOW (AP) — Two Russian national team soccer players have been paroled after serving part of their prison sentences for a series of brawls.
+MOSCOW (AP) — Two Russian national team soccer players were let out on parole Friday after serving part of their prison sentences for a series of brawls.

 Zenit St. Petersburg forward Alexander Kokorin and FC Krasnodar midfielder Pavel Mamayev were arrested last October after being accused of attacking a man in a Moscow hotel parking lot, a senior trade ministry official and a car designer in a cafe.